By Organitek

 One of the primary causes of Sulphur deficiency is a lack of sulphur in the growing medium or nutrient solution because Sulphur in sandy soil has a tendency to bind to clay and organic matter, making it less readily available for root uptake.

-As the Sulphur deficiency progresses, the yellowing spreads to older leaves and throughout the entire plant as they fade from dark green to light green and later to yellow.
-You will also notice that the plant’s growth slows down, and you sense a distinct lack of aroma.
+• As the deficiency progresses, the yellowing spreads throughout the entire plant, fading from dark green to light green and later to yellow.
+You will notice that the plant’s growth slows down, and you sense a distinct lack of aroma.

-In the final stages, the deficiency can make the underside of the leaves turn a sickly reddish-purple or even brown color and the plant starts developing woody stems and decreased yield.
+• In the final stages, the underside of the leaves can turn a sickly reddish-purple or brown color.
+The plant starts developing woody stems and results in decreased yield.
+At this point, there is usually no saving the plant.

 Silica deficiency (Si)